Jane Mateer (RN, BA, GradCertEmergNurse, GradDipNursePractitioner, MaInternationalSecurity, MPH, MPhil Candidate)

-Rachel is an emergency and trauma nurse with over 15 years experience in both Australia and the United Kingdom.
-Rachel currently works in Melbourne Victoria.
-Rachel has held leadership positions in education in both healthcare organisational environments and the higher education sector.
-Rachel is also a lecturer in nursing at La Trobe University.
-Rachel holds membership on varying CENA committees including; Victorian CENA branch, CENA National Education Committee and the CENA TNP Steering Committee.
+Jane is an emergency, trauma, paediatric, intensive care and military nurse with over 25 years’ experience in Australia and internationally.
+She currently works in Melbourne Victoria in clinical support and as a lecturer in nursing at RMIT University.
+Jane has held positions in clinical leadership, governance and education in both civilian and military healthcare environments and the higher education sector.
+Jane is a Fellow of CENA and member of the CENA TNP Steering Committee.

 Kate Fuller (BN, RN, GradCertCritCare, MNCritCare)

 Kate is an emergency nurse in a regional Victoria Emergency Department (ED), and currently holds a leadership position in education in the ED.
 Kate also currently holds educator positions with La Trobe University and Monash University, educating to both medical and nursing undergraduate and postgraduate students.
 Kate was the recipient of the CENA Emergency Nurse of the Year Award in 2011.

 Katie is an experienced clinical nurse working at Gold Coast University Hospital Emergency Department and a sessional academic at Griffith University and Southern Cross University.
 Katie is a qualified rural and isolated practice nurse that is passionate about quality healthcare access in rural areas.